 Todd’s specialty is developing enforceable software and bioinformatics patent portfolios, relying on his deep understanding of the law around what constitutes patentable subject matter.
 Todd has extensive experience helping clients reframe their inventions in view of the most recent case law and USPTO guidance to overcome subject matter eligibility issues.
 Todd extensively speaks, writes, and provides training on subject matter eligibility issues.
 For example, Todd has written several articles on the subject matter eligibility challenges associated with prosecuting patent applications in the U.S., China, and Europe.

-Todd also has experience in drafting non-infringement and invalidity opinions, inter partes review and reexamination proceedings at the USPTO and the Patent Trial and Appeal Board, and assisting with district court litigation matters.
+In addition to preparing and prosecuting patent applications, Todd is experienced in drafting non-infringement and invalidity opinions, handling inter partes review (IPR) and reexamination proceedings at the US Patent and Trademark Office and the Patent Trial and Appeal Board, and assisting with district court litigation matters.

 Todd received his J.D. from The George Washington University Law School, his M.S. in computer science and engineering from the University of Michigan, and his B.S. in computer science from Purdue University.